Personalized Gifts: Thoughtful Christmas Gift Ideas

 Here are a few ideas of gifts that are suited to individual interests:

-• For teachers Teachers love gift cards to restaurants, bookstores, etc, and other gifts they can “use up” such as notecards and, depending on their likes and dislikes, chocolate, coffee, etc. Most teachers have enough mugs and Christmas ornaments already.
+- For teachers Teachers love gift cards to restaurants, bookstores, etc, and other gifts they can “use up” such as notecards and, depending on their likes and dislikes, chocolate, coffee, etc. A heartfelt note is especially appreciated.

 Once you start thinking about these, it’s fun to come up with ideas for thoughtful gifts.
 It’s such a blessing to see faces light up when you’ve given a gift that you’ve put together with extra effort, isn’t it?